wwbp/robust_spatiotemp/README.md

 ### 5. Analysis (Optional)
 - We provide a [notebook](https://colab.research.google.com/drive/17QSaLK9OslTvk9gXs6QWj4mQBUfo_NqU?usp=sharing) demonstrating how to use the outputted scores to do all analyses seen in the original manuscript
+  - See the data generated for _Robust language-based mental health assessments in time and space through social media_ in [wwbp/lbmha_2019-2020](https://github.com/wwbp/lbmha_2019-2020)